grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 ### Concatenate fields

-This transformation combines all fields from all frames into one result.
+Use this transformation to combine all fields from all frames into one result.
 Consider:

 Query A: